ihcsim/kubernetes-terraform-secured/README.md

   Enter a value
 ```
-Note that on order to initialize the etcd cluster, the `etcd_discovery_url` variable needs to be assigned a value obtained from https://discovery.etcd.io/new?size=N, where `N` is the number of etcd nodes in the cluster.
+Note that in order to initialize the etcd cluster, the `etcd_discovery_url` variable needs to be assigned a value obtained from https://discovery.etcd.io/new?size=N, where `N` is the number of etcd nodes in the cluster.

-Once Terraform successfully completed the provisioning operation, the `kubeconfig` data of the new Kubernetes cluster will be output.
-Copy its content into your `kubeconfig` file, and then verify that the cluster is accessible:
+Once Terraform completes the provisioning operation, the `kubeconfig` data of the new Kubernetes cluster will be output.
+Copy its content into your `kubeconfig` file, and then verify that the cluster is healthy:
 ```sh
 $ kubectl --kubeconfig=<your_kubeconfig_file> get componentstatuses
 NAME                 STATUS    MESSAGE              ERROR